-Applicants for the BSc Honours in Economics with French must be able to satisfy the University's General Entrance Requirement and in addition all applicants must have GCSE Mathematics at grade B/6 or above.
-Normally A-level French is required for the French option.
-However, Intermediate French is offered for those applicants who have AS-level grade B in French and who are not studying the language to A-level.
-A beginners French option is also available to applicants who have not studied the subject to any level but who show evidence of linguistic ability, normally GCSE grade B/6 or higher in another language.
+Applicants for the BSc Honours in Economics (Major) with French must be able to satisfy the University's General Entrance Requirement.
+In addition all applicants must have GCSE Mathematics at grade B/6 or above and must meet the relevant language requirement.
 Offers are made in terms of grades rather than UCAS Tariff points.

 Past performance at GCSE level is taken into account when deciding to make conditional offers.
 The GCSE threshold may vary from year to year, but as a general guide, offers are normally made to applicants who have achieved at least six B/6 grades at GCSE.
 The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial requirements.

 Offers are normally made on the basis of three A-levels.
 Two subjects at A-level plus two at AS would also be considered.

 Applicants offering other qualifications, such as BTEC Extended/National Extended Diplomas, Higher National Certificates, and Higher National Diplomas, will also be considered, provided the subject requirements for entry to Economics with French are also fulfilled.